Kreagentle/go-websockets/README.md

 # go-websockets
-In their repository, there are several applications that demonstrate how to utilize websockets using the Go programming language.
+In this repository, there are several applications that demonstrate how to utilize websockets using the Go programming language.